MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 ![Response restrictions settings](media/response-restrictions-settings.png "Response restrictions settings")

-## Link expirations
+## Availability

 You can specify the number of days your survey will be open after you send the survey invitation.

 The available setting is:

-- **Block responses for older links**: Specify whether to block responses from older personalized links.
+- **Disable survey links**: Specify whether to block responses from older personalized links.
 By default, this setting is turned off.

-    If you want to block responses, turn on this setting and enter a number of days in the **Disable links older than** field.
+    If you want to block responses, turn on this setting and enter a number of days in the **Disable after** field.
 By default, the value is set to 30.
 You can enter a lower value or up to the maximum of 1,095.
 Respondents can use the personalized link to complete the survey from the date they receive the invitation until the specified number of days have passed.

 ![Link expirations settings](media/link-expiration-setting.png "Link expirations settings")